niarenaw/niarenaw.github.io/src/content/blog/2025-10-28-quantum-counterfeit-coins.md

 ### Step 3: The Quantum Oracle (Balance Query)

-Now comes the key step.
-We query the quantum balance using the Bernstein-Vazirani oracle.
+Next we query the quantum balance using the Bernstein-Vazirani oracle.
 This is implemented as a controlled sub-circuit that only runs if our parity check succeeded:

 ```python
 sub_circuit = cirq.Circuit()